-Officers tased and detained a man in a packed Venice Beach parking lot after he led them on a pursuit from Orange County to Los Angeles County Friday afternoon, aerial video showed.
+Officers used a Taser to help detain a man in a packed Venice Beach parking lot after he led them on a pursuit from Orange County to Los Angeles County Friday afternoon.

 The chase began when Placentia police responded to a domestic violence call in the 600 block of Trumpet Avenue around 11:45 a.m., according to a news release.

-Witnesses told officers Hall had left the scene in a vehicle, which they soon located and attempted to stop.
+Witnesses told officers Hall had left the scene in a vehicle, which police soon located and attempted to stop.
 Hall, who police said is homeless, refused to pull over and a pursuit ensued.

 The pursuit went from Placentia city streets to the southbound 57 Freeway, westbound 91 Freeway, northbound 405 Freeway, and was eventually taken over by California Highway Patrol officers.

-The fleeing SUV was seen going the wrong way in the Santa Monica area before driving into a packed parking lot in Venice Beach, aerial video showed.
+The fleeing SUV was seen going the wrong way in the Santa Monica area before driving into a packed parking lot near the boardwalk in Venice Beach, aerial video showed.

-In the parking lot near the boardwalk, Hall stopped the vehicle, emerged shirtless and barefoot, and appeared to walk away waving his arms around while several officers pointed guns at him, video showed.
+In the parking lot, Hall stopped the vehicle, emerged shirtless and barefoot, and appeared to walk away waving his arms around while several officers pointed guns at him, video showed.

 Police said he refused to comply with officer demands to surrender, so a CHP officer used a Taser on Hall, who fell to ground.